openeuler-mirror/cloudnative-docs/docs/en/docs/hybrid_deployment/rubik/installation_and_deployment.md

 ## Overview

-This chapter describes how to install and deploy the Rubik component, using openEUler 24.03 LTS SP1 as an exmaple.
+This chapter describes how to install and deploy the Rubik component, using openEUler 24.03 LTS SP1 as an example.

 ## Software and Hardware Requirements